 Once again, the injury need not be physical.
 Most courts interpret the damage provision liberally, and an experienced attorney, like a sexual assault lawyer Atlanta GA trusts, can seek justice and compensation.

-Thanks to our contributors from Butler Tobin for their insights into sexual misconduct by therapists or medical providers.
+Thanks to our contributors from Butler Law Firm for their insights into sexual misconduct by therapists or medical providers.